colleybrb/deploy-network-python-aci/README.md

 # Cisco-ACI-Cobra

 This project deploys configs from .csv to ACI I used a blend of ACI object inspector, webarya and cobra to deploy network infrastructure.
 It's not a 100% solution, but you should be able to launch from here in any direction you need.

+Ensure you load cobra from your APIC.

 ### What it does
 * Loads csv